DappDevs/presentations/questions.md

 We'd like to thank you for your time today, and we hope you enjoyed the presentation.

-We'd like to open it up to Q&A from the audience for [how many minutes].
+We have time for Q&A from the audience for [how many minutes].